OcelotBabou/Quartz/content/2-The World/Regions/Donatus Stultitia.md

 ### 3. **History**

 Legends surrounding the Donatus Mirage Plains recount the tale of Donatus, the mortal son of Vilcren, the great deity of agriculture.
-Gifted with the sacred scythe and horn of Poraal Oir, tools that could coax life from barren earth, Donatus was a child of significant promise.
+Gifted with Vilcren's scythe and horn of [[Poraal Oir]], tools that could coax life from barren earth, Donatus was a child of significant promise.
 Under the nurturing guidance of Vilcren, he thrived, but as he grew, so too did his ambition and pride.
 Ensnared by the allure of his own talents, Donatus embarked on a journey to demonstrate his superiority over his divine mother.

 In the arid expanse of what is now the Donatus Mirage Plains, he attempted to create a realm that mirrored his vision of prosperity and fertility, challenging the natural order established by Vilcren.
 His hubris led him to believe he could surpass his mother’s prowess in agriculture and control over nature.
 However, his actions provoked the ire of Vilcren, who saw her son's arrogance as a direct affront to her authority.